mluyo3414/katacoda-scenarios/creating-a-helm-chart/step3.md

         │   └── service.yaml
         └── values.yaml
 ```

+You can verify the folder structure by running:
+`tree /root/hello-kubernetes/deploy/resources/`{{execute}}

 * Inspect the `Chart.yaml` file.
 Notice how there is a `version` for the chart version and a `appVersion` for the application version itself.